Exceptional collections on isotropic Grassmannians: Introduction

-Now note that for an arbitrary (not maximal) parabolic subgroup $\BP \subset \BG$ the homogeneous space $\BG/\BP$ has a structure of an iterated fibration with fibers of the form $\BG_i/\BP_i$, where $\BG_i$ are semisimple algebraic groups and $\BP_i \subset \BG_i$ are maximal parabolic subgroups.
-Moreover, if $\BG$ is of type $BCD$ then all $\BG_i$ are of type $BCD$ as well.
-So, applying Corollary~\ref{dbfib} several times we conclude that
+Note that for an arbitrary (not maximal) parabolic subgroup $\BP \subset \BG$ the homogeneous space $\BG/\BP$ has a structure of an iterated fibration with fibers of the form $\BG_i/\BP_i$, where $\BG_i$ are semisimple algebraic groups and $\BP_i \subset \BG_i$ are maximal parabolic subgroups.
+Moreover, if $\BG$ is a classical group then all $\BG_i$ are classical as well.
+So, applying Corollary~\ref{dbfib} (or Kapranov's construction in type $A$) several times we conclude that

-\begin{corollary} If $\BG$ is a simple group of type $BCD$ and $\BP \subset \BG$ is a {\rm(}not necessary maximal{\rm)} parabolic subgroup then there is an exceptional collection of expected length in $\D(\BG/\BP)$. \end{corollary}
+\begin{corollary} If $\BG$ is a simple group of type $BCD$ and $\BP \subset \BG$ is a {\rm(}not necessary maximal{\rm)} parabolic subgroup then there exists an exceptional collection of expected length in $\D(\BG/\BP)$. \end{corollary}

 We conjecture that the exceptional collections we construct are full and possess further nice properties that we checked in some special cases (see Conjecture \ref{strong-and-pure}).

 Finally, we would like to stress that our construction of an exceptional collection is quite general: we use special properties of types $BCD$ only in some computations.
 So, we hope that the approach of this paper can be used to construct full exceptional collections for all the remaining homogeneous spaces (i.e., for the exceptional groups $E_6$, $E_7$, $E_8$ and $F_4$).